U.S. warship sails near South China Sea islands claimed by China

 By Idrees Ali

-WASHINGTON, Aug 28 (Reuters) - A U.S. Navy destroyer sailed near islands claimed by China in the South China Sea on Wednesday, the U.S. military said, a move likely to anger Beijing at a time of rising tensions between the world's two largest economies.
+WASHINGTON, Aug 28 (Reuters) - A U.S. Navy destroyer sailed near islands claimed by China in the South China Sea on Wednesday, the U.S. military said, a move that Beijing condemned as an illegal attempt by Washington at "maritime hegemony".

 The operation was conducted "to challenge excessive maritime claims and preserve access to the waterways as governed by international law," Mommsen said.